Missing Buffalo State Student Saniya Dennis Appears To Have Taken Her Own Life, DA Says

 Prosecutors say it appears 19-year-old Saniya Dennis took her own life.READ MORE: COVID Restrictions: New York City Restaurants Can Increase Capacity, New Jersey Raises Gathering Limits

-She was last seen April 24 leaving her dorm at Buffalo State College.READ MORE: New York Population Declines By More Than 100K, Census Numbers Show
+She was last seen April 24 leaving her dorm at Buffalo State College.READ MORE: COVID Vaccine In NYC: City Officials Modifying Outreach Efforts As Demand For Vaccines Plummets

 According to investigators, her boyfriend broke up with her that day.
 Hours later, Dennis told a friend she was going to jump off a bridge and took a selfie with Niagara Falls in the background.

-Her body has not been found.MORE NEWS: Man Found Shot To Death At South Bronx Playground
+Her body has not been found.MORE NEWS: New York Population Declines By More Than 100K, Census Numbers Show

 Prosecutors say Dennis’ boyfriend was in New York City at the time and is not a suspect.